Rasika-Deodhar/Bugdet-Application/readme.md

 Google sheets for monthly budget and annual budget will be entered in an automated way.

+## Done:

+1. Able to read from monthly sheet.
+2. Read from monthly sheet and fill in annual sheet.

+## Next Steps:

+1. Should be able to create new sheet based on date provided.
+2. Should be able to identify existing sheet to input transaction based on iput date.

 ## References :

 1. https://www.youtube.com/watch?v=4ssigWmExak&ab_channel=LearnGoogleSpreadsheets